The Clear Edge

 David’s Q3 plan was content marketing-focused.
 Week 1–6, he published consistently, but the lead volume was 40% below Q2.
 He got anxious.

-Week 6, he decided content wasn’t working.
-Pivoted to paid ads:
+Week 6, he decided content wasn’t working and pivoted to paid ads:

 • Paused all content creation